How do I arrange an elective at Baylor College of Medicine?

 How do I arrange a research experience at Baylor College of Medicine?

 Opportunities for research for those not enrolled in Baylor or its affiliated residency programs are very limited.
-Coordination of such activities is done by the individual pediatric subspecialty sections.
+Coordination of such activities is done by the individual pediatric subspecialty divisions.
 They should be contacted directly for further information.
-You may find a listing of the sections on the pediatrics departmental web site.
+You may find a listing of the divisions on the pediatrics departmental web site.

 How do I Apply for a Pediatric Residency at Baylor College of Medicine?